Ohio Graduation Test

 The Ohio Graduation Test (OGT) is the high school graduation examination given to sophomores in the U.S. state of Ohio.
 Students must pass all five sections (reading, writing, mathematics, science and social studies) in order to graduate.
 Students have multiple chances to pass these sections and can still graduate without passing each using the alternative pathway.
 In 2009, the Ohio legislature passed an education reform bill eliminating the OGT in favor of a new assessment system.
-The development and transition of replacement began in 2014 and will end in 2022.
+The development and transition of replacement began in 2014 and ended in 2022.

 Test History and Development

 History

 Prior to the OGT, passing the ninth grade proficiency test was required for graduation beginning with the class of 1994.
 It had the same five subjects, apart from the social studies test was referred to as the citizenship test.

 In 2001, the Ohio legislature directed the Ohio Department of Education (ODE) to develop the OGT based on the soon-to-be-adopted academic content standards.
 The first official OGT was given in March 2005.
 It replaced the ninth grade proficiency test as a graduation requirement for the class of 2007.
 The last administration of the ninth grade proficiency test was in 2005.